 By the end of this review, you’ll know whether the Osprey Aura 50 is the right backpack to invest in for your next trip!
 I’ll be honest, it blow the other Osprey Aura 50 reviews out of the water, so prepare to be amazed!

-- The Osprey Aura 50 is the perfect backpack for you if you are a traveler who likes to hike and camp for 3-5+ days.
+- The Osprey Aura 50 (women) is the perfect backpack for you if you are a traveler who likes to hike and camp for 3-5+ days.

 - The Osprey Aura 50 is a high-quality and durable build to last for years, but this means it’s not the lightest pack.

 - The Aura 50 comes with Osprey’s lifetime warranty.